laupierre/fentanyl-mouse_TEspeX/README.md

 # mouse TEspeX

-This the TEspeX transposon analysis using the method developped here:
+This the container version of the TEspeX transposon analysis using the method developped here:

 https://github.com/fansalon/TEspeX